Industry-Specific

 Apply at ClearValue Lending

-Start.
-Your file routes to ONE matched lender — matched to your NAICS 8121 classification, shop size, and financing need.
+Start at small business financing to compare products, or apply directly at Find my match.
+Your file routes to the funding partners best matched to your NAICS 8121 classification, shop size, and financing need.
 ClearValue Lending is a funding platform, not a lender or financial advisor.

 Sources